-Not only does my family celebrate Burns Night, but having been born and brought up in Hong Kong we also celebrate Chinese New Year.
-Which is the next event after Burns night on the family calendar on the 5th of February this year.
+Being born and brought up in Hong Kong, not only does my family celebrate Burns Night, but we also celebrate Chinese New Year.
+On the family calendar, it is the next event after Burns’s night.
 I’ll see if I can come up with some Chinese New Year decor ideas too!

 If like me you love colourful decor you will love the rainbow DIY pom-pom flowers I have also made to brighten up my home.
 You may want to check out these rainbow posts.

 - Easy To Make Colourful Tin Can Planters

 I have even made thistle type jeans flowers using denim scraps.

 For more rainbow crafts check out favecrafts.com